hrolfrc/bib-ami/ROADMAP.md

 ### Increase Test Coverage to >90%

-* **Goal:** To move from the current coverage level to 85--95%, ensuring all critical application logic is verified by automated tests.
+* **Goal:** To move from the current coverage level to 85–95%, ensuring all critical application logic is verified by automated tests.
 * **Strategy:**
     1.  **Target Untested Logic:** Use the Codecov report to identify modules and functions with low coverage.
     2.  **Write "Unhappy Path" Tests:** Add specific unit tests for error conditions, such as file I/O errors in the `Ingestor`, API failures in the `Validator`, and malformed entries in the `Reconciler`.
     3.  **Ensure Full Branch Coverage:** Add tests to verify that all `if/else` conditions in the `Triage` and `Reconciler` classes are executed.
     4.  **Maintain Coverage:** Configure CI (e.g., with Codecov's settings) to fail a pull request if it decreases the overall test coverage.

+### Refactor Pipeline for Immutable Data Flow

+* **Problem:** Currently, each component (`Validator`, `Refresher`, `Reconciler`) modifies the main `BibDatabase` object "in-place."
+This can lead to subtle side-effect bugs, where one component's changes unexpectedly break a later one (e.g., the title-refresh bug affecting the reconciler).
+* **Solution:** Refactor the `BibTexManager` and all pipeline components to follow a more functional approach.
+Each step should take a database object as input and return a **new, transformed database object** as output.
+The manager would be responsible for chaining these steps together.
+* **Benefits:** This architectural change provides:
+    * **Data Lineage:** The state of the data can be inspected at every intermediate step, making debugging trivial.
+    * **Resilience:** It completely eliminates the class of side-effect bugs we encountered.
+    * **Clarity:** The inputs and outputs for each step become explicit and easier to reason about.

 ---